 Drug absorption

 Tablets or capsules are designed to allow the release of a drug over a time period into the blood.
-If the stomach is full or empty, this may affect the speed at which absorption occurs and the amount of drug which is absorbed.1
+If the stomach is full or empty, this may affect the speed at which absorption occurs and the amount of drug which is absorbed.[1]

-Numerous gastrointestinal changes occur as part of the ageing process however, this doesn’t appear to have a significant impact on drug absorption.
-The effect of polypharmacy should be considered and monitored in older patients, it’s important to recognise the impact that co-prescribed drugs may have on drug absorption.4
+Numerous gastrointestinal changes occur as part of the ageing process, however this doesn’t appear to have a significant impact on drug absorption.

 Drug distribution

 Once a drug is absorbed it’s carried around the body in the blood stream, distribution is the term used to describe the movement of the drug into body tissues.
-The extent and pattern of distribution will be dependent mainly on the plasma and tissue protein binding characteristics of the drug and its solubility in fatty tissues.1
+The extent and pattern of distribution will be dependent mainly on the plasma and tissue protein binding characteristics of the drug and its solubility in fatty tissues.[1]

 Drug distribution is affected by the changes in body composition associated with age due to an increase in body fat percentage and decrease in lean muscle mass.
-There is also a decrease in total body water.
-As drug distribution is largely dependent on body composition, there may be a requirement to reduce the dosage or dosing interval.4

 Drug metabolism

 Drug metabolism is the process by which the body chemically breaks down or changes a drug allowing for the eventual elimination from the body.
 Most metabolism takes place in the liver, although it can occur in other areas of the body such as the intestines.
 Drugs which are metabolised quickly have a short duration of action and need to be administered more frequently, whereas those which are metabolised more slowly will need administration less often.
-In general, as drugs are metabolised their therapeutic effect diminishes.1
+In general, as drugs are metabolised their therapeutic effect diminishes.[1]

 Liver metabolism